euronovate/ENMobileSDK-Android/ENPresenter/readme.md

 ## ENSignatureBox Theme

-You can customize your ENSignatureBox with this code:
+You can initialize your ENSignatureBox with this code:

 ```kotlin
 class ENDefaultPresenterTheme: ENPresenterTheme(){